Hyunjung Gloria Kwak

 About

-Dr. Gloria Hyunjung Kwak is an Assistant Professor at the Emory University Nursing School and a member of the Centre for Data Science.
-Her research focuses on the development of equitable AI in healthcare, with a particular emphasis on ensuring fairness in AI-driven clinical decision-making.
-She aims to bridge the gap between advanced AI techniques and real-world healthcare applications, promoting more just and inclusive healthcare solutions.
+Dr. Gloria Hyunjung Kwak is a tenure-track Assistant Professor at Emory University’s School of Nursing and a member of the Centre for Data Science.
+Her research focuses on developing equitable AI in healthcare, with a particular emphasis on fairness in AI-driven clinical decision-making.
+She aims to bridge the gap between advanced AI techniques and real-world healthcare applications, fostering more just and inclusive healthcare solutions.

 Areas of Expertise